project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-57-fee-turner-and-lee-coleman-on-being-farmers-and-agtech-founders.md

 ---
-title: Ep 57 Fee Turner and Lee Coleman on being farmers and agtech founders
+title: Ep 57 Fee Turner And Lee Coleman On Being Farmers And Agtech Founders
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-01-07)